-i) Identical according to the dossier for each Competitor team, and;
+i) Identical according to the dossier for each Competitor, and;

-Unless a team Competitor informs the FIA Technical Department that they have declined any of the following, they must be:
+Unless a Competitor informs the FIA that they have declined any of the following, they must be:

-- ii) Run with identical software for PU control and must be capable of being operated in precisely the same way. - iii) Run with identical specifications of engine oil and fuel, unless an alternative supplier is preferred by a customer Competitor team (see paragraph 7) above). - Any power unit supplied to a team Competitor under Article 23.4 b) of the F1-Sporting Regulations will not be considered within the scope of Paragraph 9) above.
-Any such power unit will be operated as determined by the FIA Technical Department. - 11) A manufacturer may apply to the FIA Technical Department during the course of the homologation period to carry out modifications to its homologated power unit.
+- ii) Run with identical software for PU control and must be capable of being operated in precisely the same way. - iii) Run with identical specifications of engine oil and fuel, unless an alternative supplier is preferred by a customer Competitor (see paragraph 7) above). - 10) Any power unit supplied to a Competitor under Article 23.4 b) of the Sporting Regulations will not be considered within the scope of Paragraph 9) above.
+Any such power unit will be operated as determined by the FIA. - 11) A manufacturer may apply to the FIA during the course of the homologation period to carry out modifications to its homologated power unit.

-Any changes to the homologation dossier during the homologation period must be approved by the FIA Technical Department before the first use of a new or modified homologated power unit at a Competition.
-Applications must be made to the FIA Technical Department with all necessary supporting information.
+Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated power unit at a Competition.
+Applications must be made to the FIA with all necessary supporting information.
 Wherever practical, the revised homologation dossier must be submitted at least 14 days before the requested date of homologation.

-With reference to Article 34.6 of F1-Sporting Regulations, if a power unit conforming to a revised dossier is subsequently replaced by a power unit conforming to a previous dossier after the qualifying practice session, the replacement power unit will not be considered similar in design, mass, inertia or function.
+With reference to Article 34.6 of the Sporting Regulations, if a power unit conforming to a revised dossier is subsequently replaced by a power unit conforming to a previous dossier after the qualifying practice session, the replacement power unit will not be considered similar in design, mass, inertia or function.

-12) All power units must be delivered such that the seals required under Article 23.3 d) of F1 Sporting Regulations can be fitted.
-Both the manufacturer and users of a homologated power unit must take whatever steps are required at any time by the FIA Technical Department, in its absolute discretion, to demonstrate that a power unit used at a Competition is in conformity with the corresponding power unit homologation dossier.
+12) All power units must be delivered such that the seals required under Article 23.3 d) of the Sporting Regulations can be fitted.
+Both the manufacturer and users of a homologated power unit must take whatever steps are required at any time by the FIA, in its absolute discretion, to demonstrate that a power unit used at a Competition is in conformity with the corresponding power unit homologation dossier.